 Analysis of SSGR indicates that if Emami Ltd can manage its working capital management and operating efficiency properly, then it can grow continuously at about 40% growth rate without creating additional debt burden on the balance sheet.
-As Emami Ltd has been growing at a rate of 20-25%, it has been able to manage its grow story without leveraging its balance sheet.
-It has minuscule amount of debt on its book as reflected by its debt to equity ratio of 0.02.
+As Emami Ltd has been growing at a rate of 20-25%, it has been able to manage its growing story without leveraging its balance sheet.
+It has a minuscule amount of debt on its book as reflected by its debt to equity ratio of 0.02.

 These findings of SSGR get re-affirmed when an investor analyses the cash flow from operations (CFO) of Emami Ltd with its capital expenditure (Capex) requirements last 10 years (FY2006-15).